SoptikHa2/crapi-csharp-wrapper/README.md

 wr.GetPlayer("80RGVCV9C", null, new string[] { "clan" }); // Returns everything except "clan" field, this will be `null` (or default value)
 ```

+## Exceptions

+When something goes wrong, an exception is thrown.
+This can be either `APIException` if something goes wrong at sever side (bad player tag, bad auth key, etc).
+This is class inherited from `Exception` and contains message from server what gone wrong.

+If something goes wrong at client side (timed out, no internet connection), an `WebException` (this is classical .NET exception) is thrown.

 ## NUGET package

 `Stastny.CRAPI`